mjordan/ocr_rest/README.md

 The application logs some basic info to the web server's error log, including:

 * The full command used to run the OCR engine is logged.
+* The amount of time (in seconds) it takes to generate each transcript.
 * If the OCR engine encouters an error (specifically, if its exit code is not 0), the output of the command is logged.
 * Paths to the image file uploaded during PUT requests, and the OCR output generated during GET requests, are logged.
 * During GET requests, if the expected OCR output files are not found (possibly because they were not created or there is no correspoding image file), their paths are logged.